pebakery/pebakery-docs/LangRef/Variables.md

 #### Fixed Environment Variables

 Fixed envionment variabes are included only for compatability with Winbuilder and must be enabled with the compatability option `Enable Environment Variables`.
-If you need to retrieve information from the local operating system it is recommended to use the more flexable `System,GetEnv` command instead.
+If you need to retrieve information about the local operating system's envionment it is recommended to use the more flexable `System,GetEnv` command instead.

 | Variable | Description |
 | --- | --- |